 You can been issued with fixed-charge fines, ranging from €40 to €150 for these offences.

-Parking is restricted in certain place.
+Parking is restricted in certain places.
 For example, in certain towns and cities, the local authorities have the power to restrict parking at certain times and in certain places.
-These parking restrictions are clearly indicated through signs clearly displayed at the roadside.
-You can read more about parking fines and restrictions here.
+These parking restrictions are indicated through signs clearly displayed at the roadside.

 It is an offence to remove or interfere with a parking ticket that has been placed on the vehicle of another person.
 If you do so, you could be liable to a fine.